Wilcolab/Anythink-Market-91v3hfsi/README.md

 ## Migration to Node.js Server

 We have migrated from the original Python FastAPI server to a new Node.js server.
-The Node.js server provides the same functionality for managing a task list, but leverages the Node.js ecosystem for improved performance and maintainability.
+The Node.js server provides the same functionality for managing a task list, while leveraging the Node.js ecosystem for improved performance and maintainability.

+### Prerequisites

+Before running the Node.js server, ensure you have the following prerequisites:

+- [Docker](https://www.docker.com/) installed on your machine (Docker Compose is included with recent Docker versions).
+- (Optional) [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed if you want to run the server locally outside Docker.

 ### Node.js Server Structure